oznogon/cc-srd5/README.md

 - A: I don't plan on building or maintaining a community around this resource.
 If you want to participate in a community working on an open resource based on the 5E-compatible *SRD*, go to [5e-bits](https://github.com/5e-bits).

-  Hosting this resource costs me nothing, and taking payment or donations is a liability that I happily decline.
+  Hosting this resource costs me nothing, and accepting payment or donations is a liability that I happily decline.

 </details>